-Do you suffer from disordered eating habits without even realizing it?
-I am sharing my experience with Disordered Eating, A Silent Struggle in hopes that you will be able to address and overcome your disordered eating habits, too.
+Many suffer from disordered eating habits without even realizing it which is why I am sharing my experience with disordered eating in hopes that you will be able to address and overcome your disordered eating habits, too.

 What is Disordered Eating?